ericyd/blog/content/2023-07-21-trying-and-failing-to-build-the-worlds-fastest-case-changing-typescript-library.md

 2. Use [`wasm-pack`](https://www.npmjs.com/package/wasm-pack) to compile the Rust lib to WebAssembly and generate the JS bindings.
 3. Compile the TypeScript wrapper and point to the pre-build WebAssembly bindings.

 Everthing is built on the shoulders of giants; this ended up being a pretty simple thing to set up thanks to all the amazing work of the community!
 You can [check out my "finished" version here](https://github.com/ericyd/fast-case).
+(The working library title is `fast-case`.)

 ## Building a fast library